polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 ### Generate a Second Set of Keys

 In this tutorial, the private network will consist of two nodes, meaning you'll need two distinct sets of keys.
-You have several options for generating these second set of keys:
+You have several options for generating this second set of keys:

 - Use the keys from one of the predefined accounts
 - Follow the steps from the previous section, but use a different identity on your local machine to create a new key pair
 - Derive a child key pair to simulate a second identity on your local machine

-For the purpose of this tutorial, the second set of keys will be:
+For this tutorial, the second set of keys will be:

 - Sr25519 (for Aura) - `5Df9bvnbqKNR8S1W2Uj5XSpJCKUomyymwCGf6WHKyoo3GDev`
 - Ed25519 (for Grandpa)  `5DJRQQWEaJart5yQnA6gnKLYKHLdpX6V4vHgzAYfNPT2NNuW`

 ## Create a Custom Chain Specification

 After generating key pairs for your blockchain, the next step is creating a custom chain specification.
-This specification will be shared with trusted validators participating in your network.
+You will share this specification with trusted validators participating in your network.

 To enable others to participate in your blockchain, ensure that each participant generates their own key pair.
 Once you collect the keys from all network participants, you can create a custom chain specification to replace the default local one.